OpenZeppelin/ethernaut/README.md

 In order to install, build, and run Ethernaut locally, follow these instructions:

+0. Be sure to use a compatible Node version.
+If you use `nvm` you can run `nvm use` at the root level to be sure to select a compatible version.

 1. Clone the repo and install dependencies:

     ```bash